Go back

 I was surprised to hear that they already spent time troubleshooting the application prior to bringing me in.
 That was nice, but it also suggested that the problem really could be the network.

 I checked the basics like access lists and MTU settings, but since the symptoms they experienced didn’t happen at the main site, I didn’t know what to look for.
 Both sites were configured identically, so in my mind, this should have worked.
-The logs for the application itself didn’t reveal anything helpful, so there was very little I could do except wait for it to happen again and log into devices in real time.
+The logs for the application itself didn’t reveal anything helpful, so there was very little network diagnosis I could do except wait for it to happen again and log into devices in real time.

 Capturing relevant information at the time of an incident can be extremely difficult – especially with a network of hundreds of switches and dozens of routers and firewalls.
 For example, tracing the layer 2 path an application takes is next to impossible because the traceroute looks only at layer 3.
 And even when we look at the layer 3 information for a flow, it’s in only one direction at a time.